vbaconnet-ledger/developer-portal/_docs/nano-app/secure-app.md

 layout: doc
 ---

+## Requirements Note --

+Your Nano App must comply with all the Security requirements (Updated in Sep 2021).
+Security aspect apply to building the code, testing, (including automated testing), the use of BOLOS flags, the derivation path, exception calls, the handling of key-derived secrets, the signing process.
+(The lst is not exhaustive)

+Ledger will not pass the Security Audit for an App if potential errors have been detected by Clang Static Analyzer.
+Make sure you use the Clang Static Analyzer in GitHub your workflow, and that all Vulnerabilities are detected and corrected

+Your Repos must have a test folder that contains Unit Tests list and your functional Tests.

 ## Introduction

 Developing applications for Ledger devices is an intricate process.
 The security of the user funds relies on the fact that the application works in a correct and secure manner and that potential attackers cannot misuse it to extract private data and/or sign requests which are not authorized by the user.
 The app should guard against such attacks because they have a very low entry point -- a Ledger device attached to a compromised host might be a victim of the attacker's program sending invalid/non-standard requests to the device.